-Sedition case: Filmmaker Aisha Sultana granted anticipatory bail by Kerala HC
+Sedition case: Lakshadweep filmmaker Aisha Sultana granted anticipatory bail by Kerala HC

 The police booked Sultana for saying that the Centre was using the Union Territory’s administrator Praful Khoda Patel as a ‘bio-weapon’ against residents.

 The Kerala High Court on Friday granted anticipatory bail to filmmaker Aisha Sultana in a sedition case, Live Law reported.
+Sultana is facing a sedition case for calling Lakshadweep administrator Praful Khoda Patel a “bio-weapon” for his decision to relax Covid-19 protocols.

-On June 10, the police had booked Sultana for saying that the Centre was using the Union Territory’s administrator Praful Khoda Patel as a “bio-weapon” against the residents.
+On June 10, the police had booked Sultana for saying that the Centre was using Lakshadweep’s administrator Praful Khoda Patel as a “bio-weapon” against the residents.
 The Lakshadweep unit of the Bharatiya Janata Party had filed a complaint accusing her of making “anti-national” comments “tarnishing the patriotic image of the central government” during a debate on a Malayalam news channel.

 She was asked to appear before the police in Lakshadweep’s capital Kavaratti on June 20.
 On June 14, the filmmaker approached the Kerala High Court seeking anticipatory bail in the case.
 Three days later, the court granted her an interim anticipatory bail for one week, and reserved its final verdict on the plea.